 We analyzed her talk from multiple angles, I asked about her history, we explored her life-experiences, we centered in on the values she was working from.
 But frequently, when I reflected back to her the “big ideas” that I heard in her talk, I got a flat “No. That’s not it.”

-My first reaction was frustration.
+Honestly, despite my efforts to feel otherwise, my first reaction was a bit of frustration.
 I had pulled out all the stops to help her flow through this, to find her “why,” and the words I was saying just weren’t sticking.
 The phrases and concepts that kept falling away to the cutting room floor could all be interesting and powerful seeds of their own talks.

 The problem: the ideas weren’t hers.

 I realized I was rather attached to the idea of myself being the one to uncover, to clarify, to spotlight the impactful takeaway that she was reaching for.
 I wanted to hear the golden, sparkling, “Yes!” from her when we felt the puzzle pieces lock into place and my suggestions matched with the intention in her head.